liufengyun/stoic/README.md

 }
 ```

+In the code above, `map` allows the passed in function `f` to have any
+side effects, while `pmap` forbids any side effects.

 If the designer of `pmap` wants the passed function `f` to only have
-input/output side effects, he can simply adapts the signature of
+input/output side effects, he can simply adapt the signature of `pmap`
-`pmap` as follows:
+as follows:

 ``` scala
 def pmap(xs: List[Int], f: Int -> IO -> Int)(implicit c: IO): List[Int]